★ BEST INVESTING TOOLS COMPARISON ★

 Does Bank of England or Investing.com have an API?

-Bank of England provides API access for programmatic data retrieval and custom integrations.
-Investing.com doesn't currently offer an API, so you'll need to use their web interface.
+Bank of England has an API for programmatic access and custom integrations.
+Investing.com doesn't, so you're working through its interface.

 Should I choose Bank of England or Investing.com?